Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 This is perfectly normal and happens during one of the stages of meditation.
 It’s a sign that you are doing it right.

 Think about it.
-You have been harboring these emotions for days, months, or years all together.
+You have been harboring these emotions for days, months, or years altogether.
 So it’s very natural for you to be highly sensitive to them.
 Don’t judge yourself for being sensitive.
-Realize that this it is superpower.
+Realize that this is a superpower.

 By the end of this post, you will understand this superpower very well.
 But let’s go step by step and first understand the types of sensitivities we experience while meditating.

-Sensitivity can be of two types, the inner sensitivity and the outer sensitivity.
-Inner sensitivity is all about your thoughts, feelings and emotions, whereas the outer sensitivity is about the external stimuli which is constantly present at all times, such as, sounds and noises of the electronic gadgets around us, lighting in our rooms, and the temperature of the environment in which we are living.
+Sensitivity can be of two types, inner sensitivity, and outer sensitivity.
+Inner sensitivity is all about your thoughts, feelings, and emotions, whereas outer sensitivity is about the external stimuli which are constantly present at all times, such as, sounds and noises of the electronic gadgets around us, lighting in our rooms, and the temperature of the environment in which we are living.

-From the psychological perspective, a highly sensitive person is one who has high sensory perception capability.
-People with High sensitivity show heightened level of awareness to social and environmental stimuli.
+From the psychological perspective, a highly sensitive person is one who has a high sensory perception capability.
+People with High sensitivity show a heightened level of awareness of social and environmental stimuli.

 Being sensitive to life and nature